-Recently there has also been an increased interest in the lithium conditioning of plasma-facing components (PFCs) as a means to better handle the divertor heat flux in reactor-grade tokamaks \cite{jaworski2013liquid, evtikhin2002lithium, nagayama2009liquid, rognlien2019simulations, poradzinski2019integrated, ono2020active, emdee2019simplified}.
+In recent years there has been an increased interest in the lithium conditioning of plasma-facing components (PFCs) as a means to better handle the divertor heat flux in reactor-grade tokamaks \cite{jaworski2013liquid, evtikhin2002lithium, nagayama2009liquid, rognlien2019simulations, poradzinski2019integrated, ono2020active, emdee2019simplified}.
 These lithium-coated PFCs (Li-PFCs) have also been shown to greatly improve the core confinement properties, to reduce oxygen impurity concentration, and to suppress damaging edge-localized modes \cite{majeski2010impact, mansfield2001observations, mirnov2003li, apicella2007first}.
-The use of Li-PFCs also has implications for fast ion physics because Li-PFCs reduce the edge neutral recycling, which in turn increases the temperature and decreases the density of the plasma in the scrape-off-layer (SOL) region \cite{kugel2008effect, Majeski17Compatibility, boyle2017observation, zakharov2004ignited, krasheninnikov2003lithium, zhang2019design, emdee2021predictive}.
-The neoclassical collisionality of the SOL is thus greatly reduced, and fast ions can readily exhibit orbits that return to the core after crossing the separatrix into the SOL.
-The accurate modelling of such orbits requires a versatile particle tracer that can follow the fast ion orbits in both the core and the SOL plasma.